RikoSmith/se-card/README.md

     - It is a helper function that should be used to verify existence of user with the same email during filling sign up form (using ajax).

+### GET /searchUsername ###

+  Description:

+    Searches for username in the system

+  Request params:

+    1. uname: Username that will be searched

+  Response:

+    - Success: JSON: {"ok": true, "username":[Username that searhced]}
+    - Fail: JSON: {"ok": false, "err": [Error message]}

+  Comments:

+    - It is a helper function that should be used to verify existence of user with the same username during filling sign up form (using ajax).

+### GET /getActiveUsers ###

+  Description:

+    Gets all logged users in the system

+  Request params:

+    No params

+  Response:

+    - Success: JSON: {"ok": true, "users":[Array of usernames]}
+    - Fail: JSON: {"ok": false, "err": [Error message]}

+  Comments:

+    - Everytime user logges in his name is added to the list of activeUsers

+### GET /logout ###

+  Description:

+    Loges out the user

+  Request params:

+    No params

+  Response:

+    - Success: JSON: {"ok": true, "users":[Success message]}
+    - Fail: JSON: {"ok": false, "err": [Error message]}

+  Comments:

+    - Invalidates session of a user

+### GET /getCard ###

+  Description:

+    Returns the card JSON object

+  Request params:

+    1. id: id of the card

+  Response:

+    - Success: JSON: {"ok": true, "card":{
+    "_id": {
+        "$oid": "5ad6602f734d1d7f2372932c"
+    },
+    "name": "SHSS female student",
+    "id": 3,
+    "mana": 2,
+    "attack": 2,
+    "defence": 3,
+    "battlecry": {
+        "self_hero": "+5"
+    },
+    "school": "SHSS",
+    "description": "In the beggining of your turn restores 1 health to your hero" }}
+    - Fail: JSON: {"ok": false, "err": [Error message]}

+  Comments:

+    - Invalidates session of a user